 Celebrate the Luck o’ the Irish with parades, cocktail specials, Leprechaun races, and more this St. Patrick’s Day!

-As Michigan allows indoor dining to reopen throughout the state, Marquette’s notable breweries and culinary scene prepare for a limited capacity St. Patrick’s Day.
-As a craft brewery hot spot, visitors and residents alike can enjoy some of the Midwest’s most sought-after breweries, each offering their own tailor-made brews and unique settings to make this socially distanced St. Patrick’s Day one to remember.
+Marquette’s notable breweries and restaurants invite visitors and residents alike to celebrate St. Patrick’s Day.
+As a craft brewery hotspot, you can enjoy some of the Midwest’s most sought-after breweries, each offering their own tailor-made brews and unique settings to make this St. Patrick’s Day one to remember.

 Find more West Michigan upcoming events on our online calendar.